 The above-mentioned tips may help your baby gain weight during pregnancy.
 However, it is recommended to take your doctor’s advice in this matter.

-You may include following foods to help baby gain weight during pregnancy:
+You may include the following foods to help the foetus gain weight during pregnancy:

 Lentils and beans are jam-packed with iron and protein.
 You will also get enough fibre, folate and calcium by including beans and lentils in your diet.
 If you are a vegetarian, beans will provide you with minerals that you may otherwise get from a non-vegetarian diet (meat and poultry).
 Being rich in zinc, beans are great for reducing the risk of prolonged labour, low birth weight babies, or premature deliveries.

 Start your day with a glass of fresh orange juice and spike up your Vitamin C, potassium and folate levels.
 Folate and folic acid are extremely important in pregnancy.
 By meeting your body’s daily requirements of these nutrients, you can reduce the baby’s chances of catching certain birth defects.
 Orange juice helps in keeping your overall health, metabolism, and muscle functions in place.

 Calcium, protein, Vitamin B, zinc and other bone-building nutrients are power-packed in yoghurt.
 As a mommy-to-be, your daily calcium requirement is 1000 mg, and you can meet this requirement with yoghurt.
 Apart from keeping your bone and teeth health in place, adequate amounts of calcium in the body reduce the chances of preterm labour or low birth weight babies.

 Green Leafy Vegetables